La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 ### Points in time and place

-A modal particle without a noun following it describes the event as relative to _here_ and _now_:
+A tense modal particle without an argument following it describes the event as relative to _here_ and _now_:

 > **mi pinxe ba**
 > **mi ba pinxe**